molikd/ND_ICG_2020_Practical_Four/README.md

 # ND\_ICG\_2020\_Practical\_Four

+I accidentally named my output file the same as my inpur file (oops) so I overwrote the file

 Practical Four for Introduction to Computational Genomics

 This practical is intended to help you get used to julia commands and and coding.